marcoDallas/acpi_call_GUI/README.md

  * Automatically deactivate discrete GPU on every boot.

 ***
-This version only works with Ubuntu and his derivates, and needs to be installed firefox.
+This version only works with Ubuntu and his derivatives, and needs to be installed firefox.

 Oder linux distros user?
 You just need the support for systemd!
 See here: [acpi_call_GUI_systemd](https://github.com/marcoDallas/acpi_call_GUI_systemd "acpi_call_GUI_systemd")
 ***